 GOV 109 Introduction to Politics (3 credits)

-This introduction to politics examines theories of the purpose of government and the nature of man.
-Special attention is given to the democratic foundations of the United States.
+Introduction to Politics examines theories of the purpose of government, the nature of the state and the citizen.
+The course surveys American government, comparative politics and international relations.
 Offered every year.

 GOV 110 American Politics (3 credits)